Finding Your Way in Iceland | Car Rental & Road Information

 Where Do You Pick Up a Rental Car in Iceland?

-When travelling to Iceland, it is recommended to book your rental car beforehand.
-How you pick up your car will depend on which rental company you are booked with which you can check on your voucher.
+When traveling to Iceland, it is recommended to book your rental car beforehand, especially during the busy summer months.
+Where you pick up your car will depend on which rental company you booked with and where you selected to pick up the vehicle.

-You can also arrange to go directly to your accommodation in Reykjavík via the FlyBus, and have your rental car delivered to you there, but you must make such arrangements with your car rental company prior to your arrival.
+If you prefer to head directly to the city after you land at Keflavik airport, you can book a transfer to go from the airport directly to your accommodation in Reykjavik.
+You can then have your rental car delivered to your accommodation in the city, but you must make such arrangements with your car rental company prior to your arrival as these types of deliveries often come with an extra cost.

-The car rental desk at Keflavik International Airport can be seen on the map below.
+The locations for pick up and drop off of car rental vehicles at Keflavik International Airport can be seen on the map below:

 Where Do You Drop Off Your Rental Car?